shineyear/rapidsdb.github.io/development/geo-polygon-sql.md

 );
 ```

-2.Use python insert json data or load from csv
+## Use python to insert json data or load from csv

 ```python
 # 载入 pyRDP